spencermyoung513/probcal/README.md

 ### Adding New Models

-All regression models should inherit from the `RegressionNN` class (found [here](probcal/models/regression_nn.py)).
+All regression models should inherit from the `ProbabilisticRegressionNN` class (found [here](probcal/models/probabilistic_regression_nn.py)).
 This base class is a `lightning` module, which allows for a lot of typical NN boilerplate code to be abstracted away.
 Beyond setting a few class attributes like `loss_fn` while calling the super-initializer, the only methods you need to actually write to make a new module are:

 - `_forward_impl` (defines a forward pass through the network)
 - `_predict_impl` (defines how to make predictions with the network, including any transformations on the output of the forward pass)
-- `_sample_impl` (defines how to sample from the network's learned posterior predictive distribution for a given input)
+- `_sample_impl` (defines how to sample from the network's predictive distribution for a given input)
+- `_rsample_impl` (defines how to sample with a differentiable relaxation from the predictive distribution)
-- `_posterior_predictive_impl` (defines how to produce a posterior predictive distribution from network output)
+- `_predictive_dist_impl` (defines how to produce a predictive distribution from network output)
 - `_point_prediction_impl` (defines how to interpret network output as a single point prediction for a regression target)
 - `_addl_test_metrics_dict` (defines any metrics beyond rmse/mae that are computed during model evaluation)
 - `_update_addl_test_metrics_batch` (defines how to update additional metrics beyond rmse/mae for each test batch).